Factored Classifier-Free Guidance: Experiments

-We begin our evaluation on the CelebA-HQ dataset~\citep{karras2017progressive}, using \texttt{Smiling}, \texttt{Male}, and \texttt{Young} as independent binary parent attributes. {Although some variables (e.g., \texttt{Smiling} and \texttt{Mouth Open}) may be causally linked in the real world, we deliberately adopt this simplified setup to isolate and diagnose inference-time failures caused by global CFG.
-Under this assumption, any unintended change in non-intervened attributes can be confidently attributed to attribute amplification by standard CFG, rather than valid downstream causal effects.} Refer to \cref{app:dataset_detail_celeba} for more details.
+\textbf{CelebA-HQ.} We begin our empirical evaluation of \methodabbr on the CelebA-HQ dataset~\citep{karras2017progressive}, using \texttt{Smiling}, \texttt{Male}, and \texttt{Young} as independent binary attributes.
+We adopt this simplified setup to isolate inference-time failures of standard CFG in a controlled setting.
+Under this designed scenario, unintended changes in non-intervened attributes can be attributed to attribute amplification rather than valid causal effects.
+Refer to \appref{app:dataset_detail_celeba} for more dataset details.

-\cref{fig:celeba-delta-combined} presents the $\Delta$ metrics under different guidance strategies for two separate interventions: \texttt{do(Smiling)} and \texttt{do(Young)}.
-As the global guidance weight $\omega$ increases (left to right side of each plot), the $\Delta$ of the intervened attribute improves, but so do the $\Delta$ values of attributes that should remain invariant, indicating undesirable amplification.
+\cref{fig:celeba-delta-combined} presents the $\Delta$ metrics under different guidance strategies for two separate interventions, namely \texttt{do(Smiling)} and \texttt{do(Young)}.
+As the global guidance weight $\omega$ of CFG increases (left to right side of each plot), the $\Delta$ of the intervened attribute improves, but so do the $\Delta$ values of attributes that should remain invariant, indicating undesirable spurious amplification.
 In contrast, the right side of each plot shows results for \methodabbr, where distinct weights are applied to affected ($\omega_{\text{aff}}$) and invariant ($\omega_{\text{inv}}$) attribute groups.
-This decoupled formulation achieves comparable or stronger improvement on the intervened attribute while keeping the others stable, validating \methodabbr’s ability to produce more disentangled and effective counterfactuals.
+This decoupled formulation achieves comparable or stronger improvement on the intervened attribute while keeping the others stable, validating the ability of \methodabbr to produce more disentangled and effective counterfactuals purely at inference time.